 The colonoscope is a thin, long, flexible instrument with a lighted lens or video camera at its end.
 Instruments to remove polyps or take samples of tissues for biopsies can be introduced through the scope.
 During a colonoscopy, the scope is inserted carefully through the rectum and guided through the colon.

 Derby, KS, 67037

 |Wed||8am - 5pm|

 |Fri||8am - 4:30pm|

 Hours may vary based on provider availability.
+Hours subject to change.
 Please call for scheduling.

 |Mon||8am - 1pm|

 |Wed||8am - 1pm|